SimonGAndrews/xstate-fsmPlus-Espruino/README.md

 # xstate-fsmPlus-Espruino

+This repro is work in progress.
+For a working version of xstate-Espruino see https://github.com/SimonGAndrews/xstate-fsm-Espruino.

 This repro builds on the finite state machine (FSM) package provided by STATELY  (1).
 The FSM is part of the [XSTATE](https://xstate.js.org/) library for working with finite state machines and Statecharts (2) in JavaScript.